AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 Srivastava et al. demonstrate that transcript abundance estimates from lightweight mapping approaches like Salmon can differ from abundance estimates derived from traditional alignment approaches in experimental data.
 This differs from the takeaway of most prior work comparing lightweight mapping and traditional alignment; this is very likely due to the typical focus on _simulated data_ rather than experimental data.

-The authors introduce a new approach termed "selective alignment" that is less computationally costly than traditional alignment while still offering improvements over lightweight mapping.
+In the preprint, the authors introduced a new approach termed "selective alignment" that is less computationally costly than traditional alignment while still offering improvements over lightweight mapping.

-The newest version of Salmon (as of writing this) `v0.14.0` includes selective alignment and allows users to input sequences from unannotated genomic loci that are similar to annotated transcripts, termed decoy sequences, to avoid falsely mappings fragments that arise from these unannotated regions to transcripts.
+The newest version of Salmon (as of writing this) `v0.14.0` allows users to input sequences from unannotated genomic loci that are similar to annotated transcripts, termed decoy sequences, to avoid falsely mapping fragments that arise from these unannotated regions to transcripts.

-#### Why don't we use selective alignment with decoy sequences in training?
+#### Why don't we use decoy-aware selective alignment in training?

 There are a few reasons we don't use this in training: